Taming-the-BEAST/FBD-tutorial/README.md

 end;
 ```

 When you have a `taxset` in your data file, this creates a defined clade in BEAUti that is constrained to be monophyletic.
 You can also open the BEAUti taxon set for the crown bears by clicking the  **1\_CrownBears.prior** button.
-This will bring up the **Taxon set editor** where you can modify this taxon set (don't do that, though).

 \begin{figure}[h!]
 \centering